Genetically modified organism: Bacteria

 Bacteria were the first organisms to be genetically modified in the laboratory, due to the relative ease of modifying their chromosomes.
 This ease made them important tools for the creation of other GMOs.
 Genes and other genetic information from a wide range of organisms can be added to a plasmid and inserted into bacteria for storage and modification.
 Bacteria are cheap, easy to grow, clonal, multiply quickly and can be stored at −80 °C almost indefinitely.
 Once a gene is isolated it can be stored inside the bacteria, providing an unlimited supply for research.
 A large number of custom plasmids make manipulating DNA extracted from bacteria relatively easy.

 Their ease of use has made them great tools for scientists looking to study gene function and evolution.
 The simplest model organisms come from bacteria, with most of our early understanding of molecular biology coming from studying Escherichia coli.
 Scientists can easily manipulate and combine genes within the bacteria to create novel or disrupted proteins and observe the effect this has on various molecular systems.
 Researchers have combined the genes from bacteria and archaea, leading to insights on how these two diverged in the past.
-In the field of synthetic biology, they have been used to test various synthetic approaches, from synthesising genomes to creating novel nucleotides.
+In the field of synthetic biology, they have been used to test various synthetic approaches, from synthesizing genomes to creating novel nucleotides.

 Bacteria have been used in the production of food for a long time, and specific strains have been developed and selected for that work on an industrial scale.
 They can be used to produce enzymes, amino acids, flavorings, and other compounds used in food production.
 With the advent of genetic engineering, new genetic changes can easily be introduced into these bacteria.
 Most food-producing bacteria are lactic acid bacteria, and this is where the majority of research into genetically engineering food-producing bacteria has gone.
 The bacteria can be modified to operate more efficiently, reduce toxic byproduct production, increase output, create improved compounds, and remove unnecessary pathways.
 Food products from genetically modified bacteria include alpha-amylase, which converts starch to simple sugars, chymosin, which clots milk protein for cheese making, and pectinesterase, which improves fruit juice clarity.
 The majority are produced in the US and even though regulations are in place to allow production in Europe, as of 2015 no food products derived from bacteria are currently available there.